opencog/atomspace-dht/README.md

   it up, including the tuning it needs to be efficient for the AtomSpace.
 * Its not terribly fast.
 It can process about 2K Atoms/sec on 2015-era
   server hardware.
 Which is OK, but... more is always better.

-* The AtomSpace is "distributed": you can access a single PG database instance from multiple machines, each running a copy of the AtomSpace.
+The OpenDHT backend is interesting, because the AtomSpace API is already "distributed" or "decentralized": which one depends on the actual backend in use.
+With Postgres, its "distributed": mutiple AtomSpace instances can access a single PG dataset; it scales the same way that PG scales.
+If you are a very good PG DBA, and have all the right hardware and servers, I suppose this means it scales very well.
 So that's nice.
-It is not known how well this scales, what the scaling bottlenecks are.
+There's no practical experience scaling PG with the AtomSpace.

-With the DHT backend, there is a vague, general hope that perhaps the scalability story will be brilliant: that, many machines on a shared network, or globally distributed, can host giant AtomSpace datasets.
+With the DHT backend, there is a vague, general hope that perhaps not only does the install/config story becomes trivial, but also that the scalability story will be brilliant: that, many machines on a shared network, or globally distributed, can host giant AtomSpace datasets.
 At least, that is the general hope.
 How well this might work out is